Majdal Yaba: Ottoman period

+In 1870/1871, an Ottoman census listed the village in the nahiya of Jamma'in al-Thani, subordinate to Nablus.
 Members of SWP who visited in 1873 reported a large building of "massive masonry", probably a former church, with a side door inscribed in Greek "Memorial of Saint Cerycus".
-In 1882, the village was described as "A large and important village, evidently an ancient site, having ancient tombs and remains of a church.
+In 1882, the village was described as "a large and important village, evidently an ancient site, having ancient tombs and remains of a church.
 It stands on high ground above the plain, and contains a house or palace of large size for the Sheikh; it was the seat of a famous family who ruled the neighbourhood.
 The water supply is from wells and cisterns.
 In 1888, a school was founded in Majdal Yaba.

-British Mandate period
+British Mandate

-Majdal Yaba was captured by British troops the 9th of November, 1917.

-In the 1922 census of Palestine conducted by the British Mandate authorities, there were 726 inhabitants living in the village; 3 Jews and 723 Muslims, rising to 966, all Muslim, in a total of 227 houses in the 1931 census.
+Majdal Yaba was captured by British troops on 9 November 1917.
+In the 1922 census of Palestine conducted by the British Mandate authorities, there were 726 inhabitants: 723 Muslims and 3 Jews, rising to 966, all Muslim, in a total of 227 houses in the 1931 census.

-The layout of the village resembled a parallelogram and its houses were built close together, being only separated by narrow alleys.
+The layout of the village resembled a parallelogram and its houses were clustered together, separated by narrow alleys.
 They were built of mud and straw or stone and cement.
-Each neighborhood was inhabited by a single hamula ("clan") and contained a diwan for public meetings and receiving guests.
+Each neighborhood was inhabited by a single hamula ('clan') and contained a diwan for public meetings and receiving guests.
 The Rayyan family had still not recovered by the beginning of the Mandate Period; it was known to be impoverished, as was the Qasim family.
-"Dar az-zalimin kharab [the home of the oppressors is ruined]," said peasants when they passed by their kursis.
+"Dar az-zalimin kharab [the home of the oppressors is ruined]," said peasants when they passed by their kursis (seats of power).
 In 1935, a mosque was built in Majdal Yaba and the Ottoman-built school had reopened in 1920, enrolling 147 students in the mid-1940s.
 There was also a clinic in the village.
 Agriculture was the basis of the economy, with farmers planting wheat, corn, barley, vegetables, and sesame.
 They also tended fruit orchards, particularly citrus.
 Artesian wells irrigated the fields.

-In the 1945 statistics Majdal Yaba had a population of 1,520 Muslim inhabitants with a total of 26,332 dunams of land.
+In the 1945 statistics Majdal Yaba had a population of 1,520 Muslims, with a total of 26,332 dunams of land.
 Of this, a total of 2,481 dunums of village land was used for citrus and bananas, 110 dunams were plantations or irrigable land, 13,906 dunums were used for cereals, while 59 dunams were classified as built-up urban areas.